 ®College Board, AP, Advanced Placement Program and the acorn are registered trademarks of the College Board.
 Used with permission..

-Josh Tabor has been teaching AP® Statistics since 1996-97, the first year the AP® Statistics exam was offered.
-He currently teaches at Canyon del Oro High School in Oro Valley, AZ. and was recently named a finalist in the 2011 Arizona Teacher of the Year competition.
+Josh Tabor has been teaching AP Statistics since 1997, the first year the AP Statistics exam was offered.
+He currently teaches at Canyon del Oro High School in Oro Valley, AZ and was a top-5 finalist for Arizona Teacher of the Year in 2011.

-He has been teaching week long summer workshops for many years all over the country and really enjoys the opportunity to share his love of statistics as well as learn from the experienced of workshop participants.
+Josh has been teaching one-day and week-long AP Statistics workshops for many years and enjoys the opportunity to share his love of statistics and learn from the experiences of workshop participants.

 Welcome to the wonderful world of AP Statistics!
 I look forward to working with you and hope that you leave feeling prepared and excited about the opportunity to teach AP Statistics.
 My goals are to review important topics from each of the four major content areas in AP Statistics (Describing Data, Collecting Data, Probability, and Inference), provide activities that help illustrate these topics, and provide instruction and opportunities to use various types of technology.
 We will also discuss the creation of the AP Statistics exam and review the scoring of the 2017 AP Statistics exam in great detail.
 Finally, we will discuss how to start an AP Statistics program, how to select materials for use in class, how to recruit students, how to assess students, how to prepare students for the AP exam, and of course, anything else that participants want to know!